 Aline Kunz – Project Management & Volunteer Coordination

-Dr. PhD Christian Auer – Epidemiologist
+Dr. rer. nat.
+Christian Auer – Epidemiologist

 Oliver Fueter – Radio Journalist and Speaker